ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 <p align="right"> (Recent update on 2023/05/19) </p>

 **Dr. Chunqi JIANG (中：蒋春啟 日：蒋春啓)** has been focusing on the research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
 He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo assembly*, and genomic analyses.
-From now on, he has started to explore the interesting dynamics/functions and new knowledge of marine microorganisms using **BIG DATA**.
+From now on, he has started to explore the interesting dynamics/functions and new knowledge of marine microorganisms using **BIG DATA (Metagenomics)**.

 Please feel free to contact him if any queries (中文/ENGLISH/日本語).

+#### Keywords
+- microbiology
+- taxonomy
+- genomics
+- bioinformatics

 ## Affiliations
 * 2022.11 -        : **Postdoctoral Researcher (特任研究員)**